After years of building navigation menus, below are what we have learned:

 If they don’t have the same content, the time to show/hide elements based on breakpoints might not save your time.

-2. Less DOM output
+2. Less HTML output

 People often misunderstand that there are less HTTP requests as well.
 It’s not true.
 All modern browsers support HTTP caching.
 So, two menus having the same content will do the same amount of HTTP requests as one menu.

-1. Not well supported by Bricks
+2. Not well supported by Bricks

 Bricks builder doesn’t support an all-in-one element.
 It is against Bricks’ methodology.

-2. Doesn’t work with advanced menu layouts
+3. Doesn’t work with advanced menu layouts

-For advanced menu layouts, CSS and JavaScript alone can’t help transform a Desktop Menu into a Mobile Menu.
+For advanced menu layouts, CSS and JS alone can’t help transform a Desktop Menu into a Mobile Menu.
 The Paged layout for example.
 Sites such as Adidas and Nike still have to render two separate menus for Desktop and Mobile.

-3. Massive amount of controls will confuse users
+4. Massive amount of controls will confuse users

 If controls of both Mobile Menu and Desktop Menu are in one element, the amount of controls for all menu layouts will be massive for users to handle.

-Last modified: Mar 22 2025 at 11:30 AM.
+Last modified: Jul 26 2025 at 10:46 AM.